W3RQ01/advtrains_train_orient_express/README.md

 # advtrains_train_orient_express

+This mod was made by MBB, it is currently maintained and implemented by W3RQ01, any contributions are welcome.

 This mod adds a passenger train based on the famous Orient Express train.

-Crafting recipes are coming soon.

 Mirror 1: https://notabug.org/W3RQ01/advtrains_train_orient_express